henry-oberholtzer/national-park-api/README.md

 * Notes for development

 Goal:

-/things to do: add funcitonality to button to add item to itinerary component

-/campground API call (from park options comp. btn) to generate campground (maybe sort by size, amenity, etc) *link to book campground (automate?)
+* add map using lat/long of park or campground or ???

+* link to book campground (automate?)

-*if user chooses activity/park, saved to local storage (eventually database) - user dashboard
+* if user chooses activity/park, saved to local storage (eventually database) - user dashboard

-* add React Router to navigate from home page, parklist, campground, todolist, userdashboard (w saved stuff)

-?add webcam call?
+* add webcam call?

+* change Sorry msg if no campground or things to do to stay on ParkOptions page and display msg instead of routing to things or campground component with msg there. (button lives in Park.tsx)
+* low priority, remove campground button from sites without campgrounds.

 Components: